 Answer: C. With 18-year-old men drafted into the war, people questioned why they were old enough to fight but not old enough to vote.
 At the time, the voting age was 21.
 With this Amendment to the U.S. Constitution, the age was reduced to 18.

-The Vietnam War created great divisions in America between the pro-war hawks and anti-war doves.
-As you continue to practice Vietnam War APUSH questions for the exam, think about how the war continues to impact America today.
+The Vietnam War created great divisions in the United States between the pro-war hawks and anti-war doves.
+As you continue to practice Vietnam War APUSH questions for the exam, think about how the war continues to impact the US today.